Skip to main content

 appointment_id: appointmentData.id,

-service_name: appointmentData.service && appointmentData.service.name,
+service_name: appointmentData.service && appointmentData.service.name

 });